jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_01_prepare_lab_environment.md

 Note: If you have restarted this lab or if it expired and the virtual machines were reset, perform the steps in the knowledge section at the end of this task.
 You do not need to be issued a new lab number.

-1. You are still signed in to MS720-CLIENT01 as “Lab User” with the password provided to you.
+1. You are still signed in to MS720-CLIENT01 as “Admin” with the password provided to you.

 1. In Microsoft Edge, browse to **http://www.O365Ready.com**.